green-striped-gecko/dartR.base/README.md

 dartR.base is one of the core packages of the dartRverse.
 Currently the dartRverse consists of the following packages:

-- dartR.base (report, filter and input/output functions, basic
+- dartR.base (report, filter and input/output functions, basic popgen)
-  popgenomics)
 - dartR.data
 - dartR.sim (functions to simulate SNP data)
 - dartR.spatial (spatial analysis)
-- dartR.popgenomics (popgenomics analysis)
+- dartR.popgen (popgen analysis)

 `dartR` and its packages are a collaboration between the University of Canberra, CSIRO, Diversity Arrays Technology, Arthur Rylah Institute for